Clonakilty R.F.C.

-Clonakilty Rugby Football Club is an Irish rugby union club.
-They play in Division 1 of the Munster Junior League.
+Clonakilty Rugby Football Club (Clonakilty RFC) is an Irish rugby union club.
+The club fields teams in Division 1 of the Munster Junior League.
+The club, in its current form, was established at a meeting in the Kilty Stone Tavern in 1977.

-Clonakilty Rugby Club as it is now was formed in 1977 at a meeting in the Kilty Stone Tavern which has remained the spiritual home of the club ever since.
-The main reason at that time for the reformation of the club was to provide a social outlet for those involved.
+History

-Rugby had been played for periods previously in the town.
-In 1890 a Clonakilty side competed in the Munster Senior Cup for the first time.
-The club played their games in The Showgrounds but disbanded in the early 1900s.
-Clonakilty RFC took the field again in the 1930s when Paul Blewitt, father of former Hon.
-Sec.
-Jimmy Blewitt was a stalwart player and administrator.
-The club disbanded again before the Second World War and was not heard of again until that fateful evening in the Kilty Stone Tavern in 1977.
+Rugby has been played in the Clonakilty area since at least the late 19th century when, in 1890, a side representing Clonakilty competed in the Munster Senior Cup for the first time.
+This club played their games in The Showgrounds but disbanded in the early 1900s.
+While Clonakilty RFC was reformed in the 1930s, the club disbanded again before the Second World War.
+Clonakilty Rugby Club, in its current form, was established following a meeting at the Kilty Stone Tavern in 1977.

-Clonakilty RFC is located in a small town of approximately 5,000 inhabitants; this is remarkable in that most of the principal clubs come out of Cork (120,000) and Limerick (90,000).

 The club commenced competitive rugby at Minor A level and won its first trophy, the Dromleena Cup in 1978.

-Following victories in 1980 and 1982 in the Minor A league it was decided to move up to Junior grade in 1982/83.
+Following victories in 1980 and 1982 in the Minor A league, it was decided to move up to Junior grade in 1982/83.

 The O'Neill Cup was won in the 1995/96 season (against Bandon in the final) and the Junior 1 team won promotion to the 1st Division as well as winning two local cups and the annual "Jimmy Blewitt Memorial Cup" played between Clonakilty and Donaghadee.